 Our approach to SOA modelling embraces the demand-side as well as the supply-side.
 At present, we believe this is unusual if not unique.

 Update: I just found a post by Rebecca Dias requesting something similar.
 She wants some technology that saves time producing expense reports.
+There are some responses to this request in the comments following her post.
 But the categories on my expense form don't match the categories defined by the retailer.
 The restaurant receipt doesn't show whether I'm just having dinner on my own or entertaining a client, but this difference is important when I do my expense report.
 So I think some form of user-defined tagging is an important requirement here.